wallacegibbon/e-language-compiler/README.md

 ```

-## Why another C ?
+## Why Another C ?

 - The syntax of C language is bad in many situations like complex function pointers.
 - The goto statement in C language is not powerful enough, gcc have "labels as values" to solve this, but it is not standard C, and it introduces new keyword.

-## vim plugin
+## Editor Support

-A simple vim plugin (only syntax highlight is supported) is ready to use, install with this command
+A simple Vim plugin is inside this project.
+Install it by copying it to the certain directory:

 ```sh
 mkdir -p ~/.vim/pack/my/start/